 Although Ethernet does not provide Internet access, it is still very useful and may be utilised for a number of functions.
 Recreationally, Ethernet facilitates multiplayer computer games.
 More importantly, Ethernet allows businesses to have company-specific databases which may be accessed by authorised users.
 A company database may store lists of customers, information about items in stock, or email response templates, for example.
 This information, which concerns only the company, should be kept private and so should not be published on the Internet.
 A local area connection, made possible by Ethernet, allows authorised users to access the information they need.

-Ethernet also allows information in a database to be updated in real time so that all other users can take note of changes.
+Fast ethernet also allows information in a database to be updated in real-time so that all other users can take note of changes.
 For example, consider an email response template with a typo.
 An administrator can modify the template to fix the mistake, and no further action is necessary since users access the template directly from the database.
 If each computer had its own template saved to its personal hard drive, it would be necessary to change every template individually – not the most efficient way to work!

-Ethernet facilitates the rapid exchange of information and ensures that the information is the same for every user, since it is held in only one database.
-For any business with a heavy reliance on computers, Ethernet is a must.
+Ethernet facilitates the rapid exchange of information and ensures that the information is the same for every user since it is held in only one database.
+For any business with a heavy reliance on computers, fast ethernet is a must.

 Who Benefits from Ethernet?